 The biggest group of artifacts on display in the museum are the amphoras, two-handled and portable jugs with a pointed bottom which were used in the commerce of ancient times to carry and store wine, olive oil and dry foodstuff.
 The world’s biggest Eastern Mediterranean Amphora collection can be found in Bodrum Underwater Archaeology Museum.

 The Bronze Age Shipwrecks exhibit displays interesting findings recovered from sunken trading vessels discovered by local sponge divers.
 The artifacts, from the 13th and 16th century B.C., are indispensable for understanding the late Bronze Age.
 Also on display is the world’s oldest known shipwreck, also one of the richest finds, discovered at Ulu Burun in 1982.
-The explorations took 10 years due to the depth of the wreck, the stern being at 147 feet (45 metres) and the bow at 170 feet (52 metres), although it was only 207 feet (63 metres) from the shore.
-Many of the artefacts needed to be chiselled out by hand due to the layer of concretion that covered the site.
+The explorations took 10 years due to the depth of the wreck, the stern being at 147 feet (45 meters) and the bow at 170 feet (52 meters), although it was only 207 feet (63 meters) from the shore.
+Many of the artifacts needed to be chiseled out by hand due to the layer of concretion that covered the site.
 The boat used Greco-Roman techniques of building the shell first and then fitting the frame to it.
 The Ulu Burun shipwreck contained a cargo of treasures, including precious gems, exotic wooden logs, hippopotamus ivory and more than 150 pure-thin, resin, cobalt blue, turquoise and lavender-colored flat, round glass ingots.
 In addition to Canaanite gold jewelry, one amazing find was a solid gold scarab (these scarabs were carried by sailors for good luck) attributed in hieroglyphics to one-time owner Nefertiti, the Egyptian Queen.

 The Museum of Underwater Archaeology is perhaps Bodrum's finest attraction.
 With the added mystique of the Knights of St. John who built the castle housing the museum, visitors to Bodrum seldom – if ever - fail to pay it a highly rewarding visit.
 The combined efforts of the Turkish ministry of Culture, local Bodrum sponge divers and the Institute of Nautical Archaeology have created and continually support the ongoing efforts to present and preserve the past treasures of the deep blue sea.